neuroinformatics-unit/datashuttle/README.md

 # DataShuttle

-Datashuttle is a work in progress as is currently in at alpha release v0.1.0.
+Datashuttle is a work in progress as is currently in alpha release v0.1.0.

 Datashuttle includes tools for automated generation and transfer of neuroscience project folders formatted to the [SWC-Blueprint specification](https://swc-blueprint.neuroinformatics.dev/).